jonnypeace/backups-tar.gzip/README.md

 * Considering the use of --one-file-system as a default or option.
 * Considering making the backup timeline more flexible than 2 weeks
+* Implement a more regular routine for backups, rather than limiting to daily.